 This University of the Arts London Level 3 Diploma course will give you an understanding of the employment and further educational opportunities available in the art and design sector.
 It`s designed to support you to progress into a specific area of work or specialist study working within fully-equipped art and design studios.

 The Diploma will give you the opportunity to build a portfolio that demonstrates the independent capacity to self-initiate research analyse organise reflect and evaluate commensurate with study in higher education.
 The essential elements of the course give you a strong understanding of the fundamentals of art and design - techniques and materials concepts and influences visual recording and communication.
 The specific focus is up to you allowing you to specialise in the area that you are most talented and interested in such as drawing and painting sculpture and 2D or 3D design.
+Read our blog post Why Invest in an Art and Design course at Edinburgh College.

 The course structure can allow the qualification to be flexible to meet your interests abilities and aspirations.
 You`ll also gain essential vocational skills for future employment and study by responding to challenging assignments and meeting deadlines.
 You`ll have regular opportunities to visit galleries museums university and college open days in order to contextualise your studies in a vocational setting.
 There`s also the exciting opportunity to widen your understanding of contemporary and historical art and design during study trips including London.